 This course meets UC/CSU (G) and District graduation requirements for elective credit.
 The course will explore current theories in areas such as personality, development, learning, perception, and abnormal psychology, as well as cover the classic theorists and their contributions to the field.
 Brain research and behavior will also be studied.
-Assessment procedures will include performance-based and conventional assessments, research projects, and papers.
+Students will engage in hands-on experiments that will demonstrate concepts discussed throughout the year.
+Assessment procedures will include performance-based and conventional assessments.
 It is not mandatory for students to take the AP exam, however, students who choose to not take the exam will not be eligible to receive college credit for the course.